-Middlestown Junior and Infant School last had an Ofsted Inspection in March 2015 and were given a ‘Good Rating’.
+Middlestown Primary Academy last had an Ofsted Inspection in March 2015 and were given a ‘Good Rating’.
 Listed below are some highlights of the report, if you would like to read the full report please click on the link at the bottom of the page.

 - Teaching is consistently good and some is outstanding.
 There is good pace to pupils’ learning and they enjoy the challenges provided for them.
 Number skills an basic spelling, punctuation and grammar are taught well.